Only 20 minutes to the BEST summer salad!

 Do you ever have those nights you dig through your kitchen and just throw something together with what you have on hand?

 It was seriously so simple to throw together (like under 20 minutes simple) and surprisingly loaded with bright flavor.
-Plus, it’s full of healthy fats.
+Plus, it’s full of the good fats.

 And even better… this salad can be made ahead of time!
 Meal prep it for the week, or bring it to a summer picnic or potluck and watch the whole family gobble it up.

 - Corn.
-Boiled fresh ears of corn will give the best flavor.
+Boiled corn on the cob will give the best flavor.
 Canned or frozen corn kernels may also be used.

 - Avocado.
 Choose a ripe avocado that is still slightly firm.
 If it’s too ripe it will turn mushy and not keep its shape once mixed into the salad.